OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 ## Activation

-Stylus programs are compiled to WASM, and then lowered to assembly.
 Starting from a high-level language (such as Rust, C, or C++), the first compilation stage happens using the CLI provided in the Stylus SDK for Rust or any other compiler, such as Clang for C and C++.
 Once compiled, the WASM is posted onchain.
 Then, in an activation process, WASM gets lowered to a node's native machine code (such as ARM or x86).

 Activating a Stylus program requires a new precompile, ArbWasm.
 This precompile produces efficient binary code tailored to a node's native assembly.
 During this step, a series of middlewares ensure that user programs execute safely and are deterministically fraud-proven.
 Instrumentation includes gas metering, depth-checking, memory charging, and more to guarantee all WASM programs are safe for the chain to execute.
 Stylus contracts can be called only after activation.